Swifty Journey

 Nested functions are hidden from the outside world — only their enclosing function can see them.
 But when a nested function is returned outside its scope, it becomes something more powerful: a closure.

 Why?
-Because it can capture variables from the surrounding scope.
+Because it can capture (keep a reference to) variables from the surrounding scope so they stay alive after the outer function returns.
 And that has direct memory implications — which we’ll explore in depth in the next article.

 The memory behind functions